 Getting your ads through the learning stage is critical for your Black Friday/Cyber Monday success.
 A stable ad set that is optimized prior to the event will have a more effective holiday ad run.

-September 28 – October 2 – Finalize Black Friday Discounts and Creative
+September 30 – Finalize Black Friday Discounts and Creative and budgets

 After the deal has been communicated with your team, have your specialists begin to craft ad and copy creative.
 The sooner you can build and design your campaign the better, you will have more time to finesse your message before it is set live.

-Ensure your copy writers and ad specialists are building resources that compliment each other.
+Ensure your copywriters and ad specialists are building resources that complement each other.
 A more cohesive strategy will be more effective at building brand recognition prior to the sales event.

 After the ads have been designed and their budgets have been finalized, your team will need to upload the approved campaigns into their respective ad platforms.
 This may sound early to do so, but uploading early on and reviewing the targeting settings will ensure all settings are appropriate and correct prior to the big day.